-Mastering Wellness Coaching Interventions is a 14-hour training experience taught by Dr. Pat Hinton Walker.
-It focuses on teaching the specific interventions you’ll use as a wellness coach.
+Mastering Wellness Coaching Interventions is a 14-hour training experience focusing on teaching the specific interventions you’ll use as a wellness coach.

 Mastering Wellness Coaching Interventions